Kagameow/character-explorer/README.md

 That’s it!
 Your universe is now available site-wide.

 ## ⚡ Possible Improvements
-- **Configurable Pagination**: Some universes may have different pagination requirements, or even no proper pagination at all.
+- **Configurable Pagination and Search**: Some universes may have different pagination requirements, or even no proper pagination at all.
 This implementation serves as a demonstration of the concept.
 More flexibility could be added to the pagination logic to handle different cases.
 - **Customizable UI**: App provides a basic UI for character lists and detail pages.
 Support for custom UI components could be added to the config, allowing for more customisation per universe.
 - **Authorization**: Currently, the LOTR API requires an authorization token.
 This could be handled more gracefully by implementing a proper auth page and storing the token on the client side.
 The current implementation simply checks for the token in the `.env` file.
 - **Nuxt API Party Cache Bug**: Unfortunately, the Nuxt API Party package has a [bug](https://github.com/johannschopplich/nuxt-api-party/issues/91) that prevents it from properly handling cache with newer Nuxt versions.
 With a proper effort this bug could be fixed, but my time was limited.
 The current implementation disables cache to avoid the bug, but it is not ideal.